Quiet-Clicking-Sounds/Mead_Making_Adventures/readme.md

 [//]: # (- [4_Orange_and_Chilli.md]&#40;Recipe%20List/4_Orange_and_Chilli.md&#41;)

-We've been running two meads at a time, each row is started on the same day; generally they use a similar amount of honey and the same yeast, with the differing factor being the taste additions
+We've been running multiple meads at a time, each row is started on the same day; generally they use a similar amount of honey and the same yeast, with the differing factor being the taste additions